Income protection insurance

 -

 In these cases, we’ll assess how far the customer is ‘totally disabled’ in line with the policy, even though there may not be a clear explanation for their symptoms.
-And we’ll check whether you made it clear to the customer how they should demonstrate this.
+We’ll check whether you made it clear to the customer how they should demonstrate this.

 Using evidence to assess a customer’s ability